eeb313-2019/Group-4-Birds/README.md

 - Why are you doing it?

-  All of our group members are specifically interested in birds and bird conservation.
-We want to plot out the bird data to figure out their current population status to give insights for future conservation efforts.
+  All of our group members are specifically interested in bird species and conservation.
+We understand the current anthropogenic environmental crisis and we are curious about how climate change will affect migratory birds, especially their migration dates.
+We are to plot out the bird migration data to figure out their potential threats to give insights for future conservation efforts.